PiIsRational/Albatros/README.md

+## Disclaimer

+Currently only the classical evaluation function is working and usable.
+The NNUE functions have either bugs(which is probably the case for the HalfKav2 version) or no netfile with the requiered strength.

 ## Overview

 Albatros is an open source UCI-compatible chess engine.
 It is not a complete chess programm and would require a UCI-compatible graphical user interface (GUI) (ex : Scid, Arena or Shredder) to be used comfortably.